Layer One: Heroes of Power. Heroes of Culture.

 That’s exactly where Terrane plants the flag.

-The hero of Layer One is not the exception.
-The hero is the person who decides — quietly, specifically, without announcement — that their life is something they are building, not something that is happening to them.
-The person who stops waiting for the signal and becomes it.
+The hero of Layer One is the person who decides, with full certainty and no audience required, that their life is something they are building, not something that is happening to them.
+The person who stops waiting for the moment and becomes it.

-Human potential is not a concept.
-It is a daily practice.
+Human potential is a daily practice.
 A posture.
 A choice made in the specific moment when it would be easier to stay still.

 Layer One is for the person who makes that choice.